bunnybooboo/london-privacy-lab/yubikey-arch-linux.md

 To test out your Yubikey [click here](https://demo.yubico.com/) to head over to the demo site

 To zip your CSV file with a strong password `zip -P 'y0ur_cr@zy_pa$$w0rd' -r new_zip_name.zip Yubikey_backup.csv` [of course make this super strong.
 I used [KeePassX2](https://www.archlinux.org/packages/community/x86_64/keepassx2/) to generate one.
-Be sure to backup your KeePassX2 datatbase!]
+Be sure to backup your KeePassX2 database!]